haiwera-silk-cd/magento-devdocs/guides/v2.1/cloud/architecture/pro-architecture-legacy.md

 -   [RabbitMQ]({{ page.baseurl }}/cloud/project/project-conf-files_services-rabbit.html)
 -   [Elasticsearch]({{ page.baseurl }}/cloud/project/project-conf-files_services-elastic.html)

 For Staging and Production environments, use Fastly for CDN and caching.
-We recommend installing the Fastly module 1.2.33 or later.
+We recommend installing the Fastly module 1.2.33或更新.
 See [Fastly in Cloud]({{ page.baseurl }}/cloud/basic-information/cloud-fastly.html).

 Edit the following YAML files to configure specific software versions to use in your implementation.